RevFoods/revfoods-backend/README.md

 <li>Admin can add, update and delete dishes in the inventory.</li>
 <li>Admin can change the food menu according to the timing.</li>
 <li>Admin can view all order details of the customers.</li>

+<h2>Usage</h2>
+The customer must enter the requested details before proceeding to menu page.
+As other stakeholders, they should login using registered credentials.
+Only then the application features will be available for use.